 Shipping companies are convenient as you don’t have to move your items, you have to pack them.
 The shipping company will drop a large crate at your home, and you are to fill it with your packed items.
 After you have filled the container with your contents, you are required to purchase a lock to lock your personal belongings, and the company will pick them up and ship them to your desired location.
 If for whatever reason your living situation isn’t settled in the state you are moving to, and you aren’t quite ready to unpack your items, some shipping companies will allow you to keep your crate on their premises until, for a monthly fee, until you are prepared to move in.

-The paperwork aspect of moving includes utility bills, notifying your bank, obtaining drives license, and ensure your address is officially changed so not to miss essential documents in the mail.
+The paperwork aspect of moving includes utility bills, notifying your bank, obtaining drives license, and ensure your address is officially changed so as not to miss essential documents in the mail.

 Banks, including private banking institutions and credit cards.
-With some many instances of identity theft, you want to ensure all your major credit card companies and any banks you use that you will be moving.
+With many instances of identity theft, you want to ensure all your major credit card companies and any banks you use that you will be moving.
 Most credit and debit cards use your registered zip code to ensure transactions are authorized.
 Most companies allow you to change your address online.

 Driver License and Registration